The-Violinist/Work-Automation/README.md

 - [ADreports](https://github.com/The-Violinist/Work-Automation/tree/main/ADreports)
     - Reads xlsx files exported from servers (Inactive users, computers, sslvpn users, admin users).
 The files are then formatted and converted to PDF.
 - [wg_reports](https://github.com/The-Violinist/Work-Automation/tree/main/wg_reports)
     - Parses data extracted from automated WatchGuard reports and returns it in a format which can be cut/pasted into the weekly analysis.
+Currently, it is not able to handle a number of exceptions very well.
+It is also a bit sprawling...